needsomesl33p/htb_walkthrough/trick.md

     (root) NOPASSWD: /etc/init.d/fail2ban restart
 ```

 And here we go.
-Michael did not have right to execute the `systemctl` but he did have right to run `/etc/init.d/fail2ban restart`.
+Michael did not have right to execute the `systemctl` but he did have the right to run `/etc/init.d/fail2ban restart`.

 So after the service restart, 5 failed SSH login attempts were made and the `bash` binary got the SUID bit: